 With clients throughout the country, Wiley is well-positioned to identify and react to national trends in state and local procurement.
 We advise clients on every step of state procurement processes, including identification of legal risks in solicitations, pre- and post-award bid protests, contract compliance, and contract claims and disputes (including negotiation of change orders).
 In addition to state and local procurements, we also advise clients on multi-state consortium and cooperative purchases, including multi-state contracts and “piggy-backing” arrangements.

-- Litigating a bid protest of an award of a major design-build construction project in Illinois.
+- Litigating a bid protest of an award of a major technology update project in Nebraska.

-- Counseling on intellectual property ownership terms under Mississippi procurement regulations.
+- Counseling on intellectual property ownership terms under Maryland procurement regulations.

-- Assisting in navigating small business qualifications in California.
+- Assisting in navigating small and minority owned/women owned business (MBE/WBE) qualifications in California.